locationtech-labs/geopyspark/docs/guides/catalog.rst

 Saving Data to a Backend
 ------------------------

-The ``write`` function will save a given ``TiledRasterLayer`` to a specified backend.
+The :meth:`~geopyspark.geotrellis.catalog.write` function will save a given :class:`~geopyspark.geotrellis.layer.TiledRasterLayer` to a specified backend.
 If the catalog does not exist when calling this function, then it will be created along with the saved layer.

 **Note**: It is not possible to save a layer to a catalog if the layer name and zoom already exist.
 If you wish to overwrite an existing, saved